What is Agency Relationship with a REALTOR®?

 The Client is also known as the Principal.

 A customer may also be the third party in an agreement.

 Sole Agency is also known as Single Agency.

 A service agreement is a written contract that establishes the relationship between the parties as to the services to be performed by the brokerage.
 In Alberta, these contracts are known as the Seller Brokerage Agreement and the Buyer Brokerage Agreement.A brokerage is a real estate office licensed under the Real Estate Act.
 Reference to the brokerage includes the broker and all its associate brokers and associates.

 A REALTOR® is a broker, associate broker or associate belonging to the local real estate board, and its provincial and national associations, which enforce a strict REALTOR® Code of Ethics and Standards of Business Practice.

 The Alberta Real Estate Association (AREA) is the provincial association of the 11 real estate boards in Alberta and their REALTOR® members.
-AREA produces the contracts and other standard documents for the real estate industry.An industry member is the generic name for a brokerage, broker, associate broker or associate licensed under the Real Estate Act.The Real Estate Council of Alberta (RECA) is the licensing body that enforces the Real Estate Act, its Regulations, Rules and Bylaws.
+AREA produces the contracts and other standard documents for the real estate industry.An industry member is a generic name for a brokerage, broker, associate broker or associate licensed under the Real Estate Act.The Real Estate Council of Alberta (RECA) is the licensing body that enforces the Real Estate Act, its Regulations, Rules and Bylaws.